techreturners/lm-lab-aks-terraform-devopsupskill/README.md

 terraform apply
 ```

 Sit back and relax - it might take 10 mins or so to create your cluster.
+Grab yourself a drink ☕️

 Once its finished it'll output something like the info below.

 Those **outputs** are defined in the **outputs.tf** file.

 ```
 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.